sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to fix failed to load game data files

-You installed PD2 into the wrong folder, you must select your Diablo II: LoD folder in the PD2 installer.
+- You installed PD2 into the wrong folder, you must select your Diablo II: LoD folder in the PD2 installer.

-If you don't know where your Diablo II: LoD folder is then right click the Diablo II: LoD shortcut on your desktop and select "Open File location".
+Note: If you don't know where your Diablo II: LoD folder is then right click the Diablo II: LoD shortcut on your desktop and select "Open File location".
 This is the folder that you need to select inside of the PD2 installer.

 # How to fix window resizing when joining a game